 The most common reasons why your Hushmail account could have been disabled are:

-• Lack of activity in a free account
+• Lack of activity in a legacy free account

-To keep your free account active you need to sign in at least once every three weeks.
+If you have a legacy free account, then to keep your account active you need to sign in at least once every three weeks.
 If your account has been disabled for this reason, you can reactivate it by upgrading to Hushmail Premium.
 You'll get instant access to your old email and contacts if you upgrade within one year of your account being disabled.
-You are also welcome to create another free Hushmail account, if upgrading is not an option for you.

-• Creating a large number of free Hushmail accounts
+• Creating a large number of free trial accounts

 • Sending a large amount of email